transpixel/tpqz/README.md

 ## External Component Licenses

-All original TPQZ is covered by the unrestrictive MIT License which provides for allowances for use in commercial products and other for-profit activities.
+All original TPQZ is covered by the unrestrictive MIT License which provides for use in commercial products and other for-profit activities.

 * TPQZ: MIT License: Copyright (c) 2017 Stellacore Corporation.

-All integrated 3rd party code (as external directory modules) are consistent with the TPQZ license.
+All integrated 3rd party code (as external directory modules) are consistent with the TPQZ licensing.
 Specifically

 * exthalf: MIT License: Copyright (c) 2012-2013 Christian Rau
 <rauy@users.sourceforge.net>